ThiagoMMonteiro/Portfolio/README.md

   * **You also can see this website deployed in Heroku:** https://book-review-thg.herokuapp.com/
 * **eBay-like e-commerce auction site using Django:** https://github.com/ThiagoMMonteiro/Commerce
   * **You also can see this website deployed in Heroku:** https://auction-listings.herokuapp.com/
+* **A simple and sigle page (JavaScript) web application for an email client that makes API calls to send and receive emails with Django** https://github.com/ThiagoMMonteiro/mail
 * **Wikipedia-like online encyclopedia using Django:** https://github.com/ThiagoMMonteiro/wiki
 * **Python virtual book - in constant development:** https://github.com/ThiagoMMonteiro/FullPython